 4. Cut Grading

-IGI provides a cut grade for round brilliant diamonds which fall into the D-Z color range.
+IGI provides a cut grade for diamonds which fall into the D-Z color range.

-The overall proportions, measurements and facet angles are compared with IGI studies of brightness, fire, scintillation and pattern to determine the Cut Grade.
+Round Brilliant Cut Grading: The overall proportions, measurements and facet angles are compared with IGI studies of brightness, fire, scintillation and pattern to determine the Cut Grade.
 If the polish and symmetry assessments are lower than the grade according to overall proportions they may cause the overall cut grade to be lowered.
-Weight ratio and durability are also considered in the total assessment of cut quality.

-All shapes will have the cut grading details of polish and symmetry noted on the grading report.
+All shapes and colors will have craftsmanship grades for polish and symmetry noted on the grading report.

 In the areas of color and clarity analysis multiple gemologists take the diamond through the grading steps and provide opinions, completely independent from the others.
 Color and clarity grades are only finalized when a consensus is reached.